gameshowstudio/gameshowstudio.github.io/updates.md

 On iPad, there are three panes visible at all times.
 The Teams Pane is always visible.
 The A/V Panel allows the host to display the Music Pane, the Sound Pane, or the TV Pane.
 The Utility Panel allows the host to display the Questions Pane or the Round Rules Pane.

-In the following image, the Teams Pane is purple, the A/V Panel is Yellow, and the Utility Panel is Green:
+In the following image, the Teams Pane is purple, the A/V Panel is yellow, and the Utility Panel is green:

 ![host control panes](/images/v2-0-0/host-panels-highlighting-pad.png){: width="350px" }